 There are three main issues with relying on encryption:

-When the Operation Venetic cases reach court, we will be focussing on the admissibility of any evidence taken from encrypted devices.
+When cases resulting from Operation Venetic start to reach court, our focus will be on the admissibility of any evidence acquired from encrypted devices.

-It is likely that these questions cannot be answered in isolation so far as the conduct of UK law enforcement is concerned, and that we will need to focus sharply on the interaction with foreign police forces and security services.
+It is unlikely that these questions can be answered in isolation so far as the conduct of UK law enforcement is concerned, and that we will need to pay close attention to the interaction with foreign police forces and security services.

-If you face investigation or prosecution, get in touch to ensure the highest quality legal representation.
+If you face the prospect of investigation or are facing prosecution, contact us now to ensure specialist legal representation.

 [Image credit: National Crime Agency, Crown Copyright reproduced under licence]